 Thank you Mettle!” – Eric D. Kirk, Kirk Productions

-Eric has kindly put together a tutorial on how to do the closing credits for Treachery.
+Eric has kindly put together an overview on how to do the closing credits for Treachery.

 Eric also used some mamoworld products in Treachery, and has a tutorial at mamoworld.com.